soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 type <type-name> = <existing-type>
 ```

-For example in our case we can write:
+For example, in our case, we can write:

 ```hs
 type Title = String